 The new ATX, 478-pin 1stMainboard® supports a full range of the latest generation Intel® Pentium® 4 processors.
-The leading edge Intel® chipset was designed for coworking with Pentium® 4 (up to 3.06 GHz) in the 478-pin package based on the VRM 10.0 spec and 400/533/800 MHz.Built using the leading edge technology the Intel Pentium® 4 processors provide a significant performance over previous Pentium® III processors.
-Four DDR 266/333/400 SDRAM sockets allow for up to 4 GB memory capacity.
+The leading edge Intel® chipset was designed for coworking with Pentium® 4 (up to 3.0 GHz) in the 478-pin package based on the VRM 10.0 spec and 533/800 MHz.Built using the leading edge technology the Intel Pentium® 4 processors provide a significant performance over previous Pentium® III processors.
+Four DDR 333/400 SDRAM sockets allow for up to 4 GB memory capacity.
 Support for the Ultra DMA/100 protocol and its high-speed interface further ensures that data transfer speeds are improved, especially for long sequential transfers required by audio/visual applications.

-The board features onboard audio and LAN function; also, the optional serial ATA feature replaces the standard parallel ATA physical storage interface and allows future enhancements to the computing platform.
+The board features onboard audio and LAN function; also, the serial ATA feature replaces the standard parallel ATA physical storage interface and allows future enhancements to the computing platform.
 It completely software compatible with parallel ATA, requiring no mofication to your operating system.
-The onboard serial ATA feature includes RAID function (level 0/1) to provide you with a more efficient storage backup.
+Two types of RAID connections are provided: IDE (HPT 372) and SATA (Intel ICH5R).
+The onboard serial ATA feature includes RAID function to provide you with a more efficient storage backup.
 For more detail, please read the help file in the lst Utilities CD.

-The 1stMainboard comes with a versatile range of I/O features such as 2 serial ports, 4 serial ATA ports (2 optional), 1 parallel port, 1 LAN, 2 optional IEEE 1394, 1 PS/2 mouse and keyboard connector, 8 USB ports, 1 media connector (front audio, Line-in, Line-out and Mic-in).
-In addition, the board is equipped with 2 dual channeled enhanced PCI bus master IDE connectors.
+The 1stMainboard comes with a versatile range of I/O features such as 2 serial ports, 2 IDE RAID, 2 serial ATA ports, 1 parallel port, 1 LAN, 2 IEEE 1394, 1 PS/2 mouse and keyboard connector, 8 USB ports, 5.1 audio channel, 1 media connector (front audio, Line-in, Line-out and Mic-in).
+In addition, the board is equipped with 2 dual channel enhanced PCI bus master IDE connectors.
 Ample expansion is available through 5 PCI and 1AGP to meet the requirement for enjoying the P4 CPU benefits in internet applications, video/3D graphics performance, and so forth.

 Other key features are Remote On/Off, Auto Power Failure Recovery, integrated temperature monitoring and system fan control.
-Included also is 1st Utilities CD with enhanced drivers and a few bundled soft-ware solutions.
+Included also is lst Utilities CD with enhanced drivers and a few bundled soft-ware solutions.